Teen Driving Laws in Ohio

 • Passengers are allowed.

-If you are under the age of 17 and convicted of a moving violation in the first six months of having a probationary license, a parent or guardian will have to accompany you for the next six months or until you reach the age of 17, whichever comes first.
-Multiple traffic convictions before you turn 18 may result in a license suspension.
+If you are convicted of a moving violation in the first six months of having a Probationary Driver's License, you may only be allowed to drive with a parent or guardian for the next six months or until you turn 17, whichever comes first.
+Multiple traffic convictions before you turn 18 may result in a suspended license

 Get Started with your Online Drivers Ed Course Today